Driving smarter asset management

 Tracking lost or stolen assets

 Most business owners have some system of tracking physical assets, from RFID in products to simple spreadsheets based on barcodes.
 Upgrading to more dynamic software and sensor technology provides valuable workflow improvements, such as a check-in/check-out function.
 This functionality can be further enhanced with data sensors, which can not only pinpoint an asset’s location, but also alert owners if an asset is removed from a designated area.
-Sensors paired with software reduce the amount of time spent locating misplaced or missing tools and offer a solid starting point in the event of theft.
+Sensors paired with software reduce the amount of time spent locating misplaced or missing tools.
+Additionally, they offer a solid starting point in the event of theft.

 Tracking asset condition over its life cycle